jdegand/js-dev-test/README.md

 - It took a few days to complete - coding functionality took 20% and researching various typescript and eslint errors 80%
 - Updated a lot of packages
 - Used npm and deleted yarn.lock files
-- This caused issue as typescript verison conflicted with one of new @types packages which had been offered as a patch although it broke backward compatibility - finding the root cause took some searching
+- This caused an issue as the typescript verison conflicts with one of the @types subpackages which is offered as a patch (although it broke backward compatibility) - finding the root cause took some searching
 - Refactored code to make it easier to test i.e. passing result of api call as props to Posts component
-- Used react-markdown to render markdown into the html
+- Used react-markdown to render 'post.body' into the html
 - Have to mock react-markdown because it has been updated and no longer supports commonjs
 - Didn't really style the app - could limit the markdown content width - code is commented out in app.css
 - Have it where all toggles are closed when clicking buttons